mikekacz/PSmonitor/README.md

 What things you need to install the software and how to install them

-* Microsoft Chart Controls for Microsoft .NET [System.Windows.Forms.DataVisualization] (required for genration of Charts), available at [MS Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=14422)
+* Microsoft Chart Controls for Microsoft .NET [System.Windows.Forms.DataVisualization] (required for generation of Charts), available at [MS Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=14422)

 ### File list